-if the keyword numbers are displayed in the cascading grid, press the key number corresponding to the requested keyword on the keypad and then press.
+if the keyword numbers are displayed in the cascading grid, press the key number

 This automatically un-selects the keyword and its selected child keyword and collapses the cascading grid to the level under the remaining selected keyword.

 The same keywords are removed from the Keywords area of the as well.